jethornton/flexgui/docs/source/plotter.rst

 type when creating the Menu, then press enter.
 All the items are checkbox type menu items that stay coordinated with the checkbox of the same option.

-.. csv-table:: Display Menu Options
+.. csv-table:: Plot Menu Options
    :width: 100%
    :align: center
    :widths: 40 40 40